-Online students must maintain interaction with the professor as stipulated in the course syllabus which may include: telephone, email, D2L, or in person.
+Distance learning students must maintain interaction with the professor as stipulated in the course instructional package.
 Failure to contact according to this schedule is considered excessive absence.

 *Students dropped from courses for excessive absences as defined by these requirements

-are automatically assigned a "W" grade prior to the two-thirds point and an "F" grade
+are automatically assigned a "W" grade prior to the two-thirds point; after the two-thirds